 Responsibilities of Citizenship

-Along with the rights and privileges of citizenship come certain responsibilities, including:
+Along with the rights and privileges of citizenship come certain responsibilities.
+The responsibilities of being a U.S. citizen include: